Skip to content

 username: Annotated[str, fraiseql.field(deprecated="Use email instead")]

-# Non-nullable with default
+# Field with description

 Defines a GraphQL query.